JCohen72/Cardiac-Motion-Analysis-Using-the-ViViT/README.md

 ### Model Architecture

-Our ViViT-based regression model consists of four primary components:
+The ViViT-based regression model consists of four primary components:

 1. **Patch Embedding:**
    - Each video frame is divided into non-overlapping patches (16×16 pixels).